meloht/YoloSharpOnnx/README.md

 | 2026-11  | Yolo task Instance Segmentation  |
 | 2026-11  | Yolo task Pose Estimation  |
 | 2026-12  | Yolo task OBB  |

+# Model Licensing & Responsibility

+* YoloSharpOnnx is licensed under the [MIT License](./LICENSE.txt) and provides an ONNX inference engine for YOLO models exported using Ultralytics YOLO tooling.

+* This project does **not** include, distribute, download, or bundle any pretrained models.

+* Users must supply their own ONNX models.

+* YOLO ONNX models produced using Ultralytics tooling are typically licensed under **AGPL-3.0** or a separate commercial license from Ultralytics.

+* YoloSharpOnnx does **not** impose, modify, or transfer any license terms related to user-supplied models.

+* **Users are solely responsible** for ensuring that their use of any model complies with the applicable license terms, including requirements related to commercial use, distribution, or network deployment.